TanLiangMing/REDesign-ACE_SCDFXIBM/README.md

 * [Maven](https://maven.apache.org/) - Dependency management
 * [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

 See also the list of [contributors](https://github.com/Code-and-Response/Project-Sample/graphs/contributors) who participated in this project.

-## License

-This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments